 The tranSMART data warehouse was originally designed for use in individual clinical studies with hundreds or thousands participants in which maybe tens of thousands observations were gathered.
 However, today tranSMART is also being adopted by hospitals and large population studies.
 Upscaling the data warehouse to many thousands of participants and millions of observations is easier said than done.

-An excellent example of a large population study is the Netherlands Twin Register (NTR), run by the Psychology Department of the Vrije Universiteit (VU) in Amsterdam.
+A tranSMART use case for large population study is in the case of Netherlands Twin Register (NTR), run by the Psychology Department of the Vrije Universiteit (VU) in Amsterdam.
 Their data warehouse needs to work with a dataset of 200 thousand subjects and 500 million observations.
 Besides, these figures will continue to grow as participant information is still being collected.

 Upon upscaling tranSMART and its user interface – Glowing Bear – for the NTR research data, we quickly encountered the biggest problem: performing a query or creating an export could take up to hours or never finish at all.